sitegeist/Sitegeist.Kaleidoscope/README.md

 - `alt`: alt-attribute for the img tag
 - `title`: title attribute for the img tag
 - `class`: class attribute for the img tag
+- `dimensions`: render dimension attributes (width/height) when the data is available from the imageSource.
+Enabled by default

 #### Image with srcset in multiple resolutions: